 There isn’t any such thing as a basic or fleet model in the Terrain lineup.
 Even the entry-level SLE gets a standard specification that most shoppers would concede has far more than just the basics.
 The AT4 has only a slightly higher starting MSRP than the SLT, making it a tempting option for many.
 The price gap to the Denali is more significant than it is between the SLT and AT4, but the enhanced specification easily justifies what is still a relatively modest uplift.

-The 2023 GMC Terrain is a compact crossover SUV that delivers big on style, quality, capability, and comfort.
-Discover what makes the Terrain so unique for yourself with a test drive from GR Chevrolet GMC at 930 Fairystone Park Hwy, Stanleytown, VA, or call us at (276) 629-2525 for more information, and we can schedule an appointment at a suitable time for you.
+The 2024 GMC Terrain is a compact crossover SUV that delivers big on style, quality, capability, and comfort.
+Discover what makes the Terrain so special for yourself with a test drive from GR Chevrolet GMC at 930 Fairystone Park Hwy, Stanleytown, Virginia, or call us at (276) 629-2525 for more information, and we can schedule an appointment at a suitable time for you.